psduk1/Radio-Skill-Template/lambda/README.md

 # Getting Started

-Contact webhostingshop.co.uk for information about using this skill template.
+Contact https://webhostingshop.co.uk for information about using this skill template.